DefiMan1729/IOT_LLM/README.md

-# DHT11 Temperature Data Processing Pipeline
+# IOT Sensor Data to LLM locally on Raspberry Pi 5

 ## Overview